Puok River (that wasn’t) Recce

-We knew the launch point beside the Angkor Crau Bridge, Sokun (tuktuk driver and Indochineex adventure guide) found it immensely funny that we hadn’t a clue where we were going.
+We knew the launch point beside the Angkor Crau Bridge though Sokun (tuktuk driver and Indochineex adventure guide) found it immensely funny that we hadn’t a clue where we were going.

-We inflated the kayaks on the banks of a channel that’s just been dug by Apsara to manage the flow of the Siem Reap River as per the Angkorians a thousand years ago, with the aim of stopping the town from flooding and to restore the ancient water systems preventing the foundations of the temples crumbling.
+We inflated the kayaks on the banks of a channel that’s just been dug by Apsara.
+The channel in best Angkorian tradition aims to stop the town from flooding and restore the ancient water systems preventing the foundations of the temples crumbling.